sndvsk/dragon-backend/README.md

 The games could be won(by having more than 1000 points), lost(by having less than 1000 points and 0 lives) or failed(server not responding to request with retries and less than 1000 points).

-By running 100 and 1000 games at the same time the results are positive: more than 90% wins(on both images 99%)!
+By running 100 and 1000 games, the results are positive: more than 90% games are wins(on both images more than 98%)!

 ![results_100_games](src/main/resources/static/assets/images/results_100_games.jpg)